Keto Hair Loss: What Are The Causes And How Can You Reduce It?

 Zinc deficiency is a significant global health issue, particularly seen in developing nations, and is identified by the World Health Organization as a major contributor of diseases (8).

 • Vitamins A, D, And E: These fat-soluble vitamins are indirectly essential for hair follicle development and scalp health.
 They play important roles in the absorption of other micronutrients and protect hair from chemical and physical damages.
+They also have the reputation of being some of the best vitamins for hair fall control.
 You can provide these vitamins by consuming (9), (10), (11):

 • Almonds